top of page

 I found myself at a loss for words.

-- Michael O´callaghan, Tourist in Denmark
+- Michael O´Callaghan, Tourist in Denmark

 A few weeks later, I attended another event in Denmark, a Mardi Gras celebration.
 More than 100 people were there.
 Three of them were dressed as Jesus, treating Him no differently than one might dress up as a unicorn.
 It seemed to me as if Danish people had never been presented to faith at all, either they had never heard of Jesus, or he was a joke to them.